Adimserious/cyber-security-blog/README.md

 - Progress Tracking: The progress of milestones were tracked by monitoring the number of completed issues versus the total number of issues.

 - README: Each repository typically has a README file that provides an overview of the project, setup instructions, and other important information.

+## user stories

+User stories are a fundamental element of Agile development, focusing on the needs and experiences of end-users.
+They are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
+Here is the link to the Cybersecurity Mindset user stories...

+## Epics

+An epic in Agile methodology is a large body of work that can be broken down into smaller tasks or user stories.
+Epics often span multiple sprints and sometimes even projects, providing a high-level view of significant features or functionalities.
+Here's a detailed overview of epics

+## Scope plan

+- *Purpose*: Cybersecurity Mindset aims to educate and raise awareness about cybersecurity threats, best practices, and technologies.
+Also aims to provide updates on the latest cybersecurity trends, news, and incidents as well as to share knowledge and help others develop their skills in cybersecurity.

+### Target

+Audience Cybersecurity professionals, IT teams, tech-savvy readers General public, businesses, students, and professionals.

+### Goal
+1. Increase the general public’s understanding of cybersecurity threats and best practices.
+2. Keep readers informed about the latest developments, trends, and news in cybersecurity.
+3. Create a space for like-minded individuals to connect, share knowledge, and discuss cybersecurity topics.
+4. Provide resources and guidance for individuals seeking to advance their careers in cybersecurity.
+5. Share knowledge and help others develop their skills in cybersecurity etc.

+### User Needs
+1. Access to update on the latest cybersecurity threats, trends, and news.
+2. Ability to understand and implement cybersecurity best practices for personal or organizational security.
+3. To advance their careers in cybersecurity through continuous learning and skill development.

+## Skeleton and surface
+### Wireframes
+Figma was used to design the Cybersecurity Mindset

+Home page Wireframe

+Read more wireframe

+About page Wireframe

+Contact page Wireframe

+## Database Schema